 I have been a student of yoga and mindfulness sporadically since my 20s.
 Although my interest endured over many years, the long stretches of time in between bursts of enthusiasm indicate that my ability to build a disciplined practice was somewhat less robust – though perhaps understandable given a crazy demanding professional life!
 I therefore understand from my own experience how challenging it can be to build in a regular yoga routine while managing work and family commitments, regardless of passion, interest or need.

-- 200-Hour Yoga Teacher Training in Classical Yoga (completed November 2020) through MOVE by Tracey McDonald
+- 200-Hour Yoga Teacher Training in Classical Yoga through MOVE from within by Tracey McDonald and (completed November 2020)

 - Master in Education, Career & Work Counselling focus, University of Toronto’s Ontario Institute for Studies in Education (OISE)